Compare, side by side

 DFS vs Sofology

 The two biggest names on every retail park.
-Benny calls the winner.
+We call the winner.

 Read verdict →Loaf vs John Lewis